 - On wet roads the vehicle’s tires may lift off of the road and skid across patches of water on the roadway, an event known as hydroplaning.
 If this happens, your student should slowly take his or her foot off of the gas.
 It’s best to avoid using the brakes, but if that is impossible, tap them gently.
 Your student should also drive as slowly as possible in wet conditions.
 To avoid hydroplaning, your student should only drive on tires that have good tread and should avoid making sharp turns or curves.

 - If your student’s vehicle experiences brake failure, instruct your student to first take his or her foot off of the gas then pump the brakes, which can help build pressure in the braking system, and notify other drivers by putting the hazard lights on.
 Try to slow down by using the emergency brake and by steering sharply side to side.
 If possible, use surroundings like a guard rail to also facilitate stopping and, eventually, a safe crash.

 Finally, ensure that your student performs routine maintenance on his or her vehicle.
 Driving a car that is up-to-date on all maintenance procedures is much safer than driving one that is overdue for tweaks and repairs.

 The safer your student is behind the wheel, the cheaper it will be to keep him or her insured.
-While these tips are common knowledge to most adult drivers, the unwritten rules of the road are completely unknown to most teen drivers.
+While these tips are common knowledge to most adult drivers, the unwritten rules of the road are completely unknown to most licensed teen drivers.
 Even if students seem to have a good handle on the basics of driving, they will need your help long after the driver’s test is over and their license has been obtained.
-Educating your student on how to avoid collisions will decrease the possibility of an accident, keeping your child safe and your insurance premiums low.
+Encourage your teen to wear a seat belt, stay under the speed limit, and to practice safe driving habits.
+Educating your student on risky behavior and how to avoid collisions will decrease the possibility of an accident, keeping teen drivers safe and your insurance rates low.